AnikKazi-dev/Kazi_MADE/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Acknowledgments
+This project was conducted by Kazi Anik Islam at Friedrich-Alexander-Universität Erlangen-Nürnberg in a course named Methods of Advanced Data Engineering.
+Special thanks to the providers of the CO2 emissions and temperature datasets.

 # Exercise Badges

 ![](https://byob.yarr.is/AnikKazi-dev/Kazi_MADE/score_ex1) ![](https://byob.yarr.is/AnikKazi-dev/Kazi_MADE/score_ex2) ![](https://byob.yarr.is/AnikKazi-dev/Kazi_MADE/score_ex3) ![](https://byob.yarr.is/AnikKazi-dev/Kazi_MADE/score_ex4) ![](https://byob.yarr.is/AnikKazi-dev/Kazi_MADE/score_ex5)